Spatial Allocation Strategies

 compute finite-difference derivatives each step, which adds

-computational cost but produces more economically sophisticated spatial
+computational cost but produces more economically realistic spatial

 behavior (especially for sole-owner fleets).